Emergency Small Business Funding Program-COVID-19

-- Minimum of one-year in operation and hold applicable 2019 business privilege licenses.
+- Minimum of one-year in operating history, and hold applicable 2019 business privilege licenses.

-- Ineligible businesses include, but not limited to, companies involved in real estate investment, multi-level marketing, adult entertainment, or firearms.
-Companies with outstanding local tax liabilities or tax liens as of June 26, 2020, or currently in bankruptcy (Corporate or Personal) are not eligible.
-Companies that have a past due balance as of June 26th, 2020 with the Orange County Small Business Loan Program are also ineligible.
+- Ineligible businesses include, but are not limited to, companies involved in real estate investment, multi-level marketing, adult entertainment, or firearms.
+Companies with outstanding local tax liabilities or tax liens as of February 1, 2021, or currently in bankruptcy (Corporate or Personal) are not eligible.
+Companies that have a past due balance as of February 1, 2021 with the Orange County Small Business Loan Program are also ineligible.

-- Profit and Loss statement indicating profitability prior to coronavirus pandemic
+- Profit and Loss statement indicating profitability prior to the Covid-19 coronavirus pandemic.

 Information Required as Attachments